-- General Recommendation: Generally vote for the election of statutory auditors, unless: - > The outside statutory auditor nominee is regarded as non-independent based on ISS independence criteria for Japan: or - > The outside statutory nominee attended less than 75 percent of meetings of the board of directors or board of statutory auditors during the year under review; or - > The statutory auditor is judged to be responsible for clear mismanagement or shareholder-unfriendly behavior. - Egregious actions related to a statutory auditor's service on other boards that raise substantial doubt about his or her ability to effectively oversee management and serve the best interests of shareholders at any company.
+- > The outside statutory auditor nominee is regarded as non-independent based on ISS independence criteria for Japan; or - > The outside statutory nominee attended less than 75 percent of meetings of the board of directors or board of statutory auditors during the year under review; or - > The statutory auditor is judged to be responsible for clear mismanagement or shareholder-unfriendly behavior. - Egregious actions related to a statutory auditor's service on other boards that raise substantial doubt about his or her ability to effectively oversee management and serve the best interests of shareholders at any company.